Our organisation

 - provide policy advice to the Department’s Ministers

-- perform regulatory and compliance operations
+- perform regulatory and compliance functions

 - carry out monitoring of, and advice on appointments for a number of Crown Entities